Welcome to the NanoΣky team

 - Yu Li

-I am a full-time PhD student in NEST Group, School of Computer Science.
-My supervisor is Dr. Christoforos Moutafis, and co-supervisor is Prof. Jim Miles.
+I am a full-time PhD student in NEST Group, Department of Computer Science, and my project is supervised by Dr. Christoforos Moutafis, and Prof. Jim Miles.

 - Yuzhe Zang